 The mission of the Stoughton Parent Engagement Center (SPEC) is to help families and schools build stronger ties to benefit students.
 We help parents become strong partners in their children's education and encourage community involvement to help all children succeed at school.
-We can answer questions and help you solve school-related problems.

 Parents are faced with many issues today that can create obstacles that prevent them from being engaged partners in the education of their children.
 Family involvement with schools, particularly for those families representing diverse populations, is crucial to the academic success of children.

 Nightly meetings are difficult for parents who may be working at night.
 And morning meetings can bring the same difficulty for working parents.
 To the extent that any of these factors are hindering the families of Stoughton, the Parent Engagement Center will aim to remove those obstacles by offering various meeting times for parent workshops.
 Babysitting services will be available for some of the evening programs and we will be taping most sessions to be played on the Stoughton Cable station.

 The Stoughton Parent Engagement Center will be offering Parent Groups, Workshops, and Informational Sessions.
 We will be holding Family Literacy Activities that will help with reading and writing at home.